CouncilofLorien/counciloflorien.github.io/docs/cards/S/sated-beast.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Target ahunt Dragon manifestation is discarded.
 Alternatively, if Doors of Night is in play, decreases the number of strikes from one Dragon or Drake attack by one (to a minimum of one).
-This card may also be played during opponent's movement/hazard phase. <br>_“...he went back to his golden couch to sleep-and to gather new strength."_ ***---Hob***
+This card may also be played during opponent's movement/hazard phase. <br>_“...he went back to his golden couch to sleep-and to gather new strength."_ ***---&NoBreak;Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>